alexanderankin/wusbforms/README.md

 contains my work in working to update the technologies the site runs on.

-Jekyll Branch
+Node.js Branch
 -------------

-this one is going to be abandoned because I want to explore an option with a more standard backend, rather than try to hack something together with actual filesystem level IO and github api stuff.
+Gonna try to use express even though I dont know where Im going to be hosting this.
+Going to probably have to learn some templating engine more complicated then Jekyll's even though that one was so nice with its md layer and yaml variables.